 - 50 American films, 50 states: One iconic movie for each state

-- Trend watch: Seersucker clothing, shoes and accessories for women
+- Trend watch: Stylish sneakers and casual shoes for women

-- Trend watch: Best women’s bikini swimsuits for 2013
+- Trend watch: Best women’s one-piece swimsuits for 2013